-reliable water resources.
-Both have already implemented numerous
+Both have implemented numerous

 stringent conservation and curtailment requirements to maximize

-efficient water use, but the region needs a reliable supplemental
+water shortages and needs a reliable supplemental

 water source that will (1) provide needed supply during droughts,